Annikaattori/Data-engineering-DataWarehousingAndETLpipeline/README.md

 ### Pipeline steps
 1. **Sampling**: `FMIClient` down-samples to hourly resolution by flooring timestamps and keeping the latest observation within each hour.
 Sample fixtures follow the same rule for parity with live data.
-2. **Kafka**: `ObservationProducer` publishes the latest hourly readings or a backfill covering the last year.
+2. **Kafka**: `ObservationProducer` publishes the latest hourly readings or a backfill covering the last 365 days.
 Messages are JSON-encoded.
 3. **BigQuery load**: `ObservationConsumer` batches Kafka messages, converts them with `transformations.prepare_hourly_for_bigquery`, deduplicates on `(station_id, timestamp)`, and appends directly to the hourly table (`CONFIG.hourly_table`).
 4. **Orchestration**: Airflow triggers the producer and consumer hourly.
 A separate manual backfill DAG can replay the last year.
 5. **Visualisation**: `visualization/app.py` can read BigQuery or the bundled sample data.